Idecabtagene vicleucel

 Idecabtagene vicleucel, sold under the brand name Abecma, is a cell-based gene therapy to treat multiple myeloma.

 The most common side effects include cytokine release syndrome (CRS), infections, fatigue, musculoskeletal pain, and a weakened immune system (hypogammaglobulinemia).

 Idecabtagene vicleucel is a B-cell maturation antigen (BCMA)-directed genetically modified autologous chimeric antigen receptor (CAR) T-cell therapy.
 Each dose is customized using a patient's own T-cells, which are a type of white blood cell, that are collected and genetically modified to include a new gene that facilitates targeting and killing myeloma cells, and infused back into the patient.

 Idecabtagene vicleucel was approved for medical use in the United States in March 2021.
-It is the first cell-based gene therapy approved by the U.S. Food and Drug Administration (FDA) for the treatment of multiple myeloma.
+It is the first cell-based gene therapy approved by the US Food and Drug Administration (FDA) for the treatment of multiple myeloma.
 It was approved for medical use in the European Union in August 2021.

 Medical uses

-Idecabtagene vicleucel is indicated for the treatment of adults with relapsed or refractory multiple myeloma after four or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.
+Idecabtagene vicleucel is indicated for the treatment of adults with relapsed or refractory multiple myeloma after two or more prior lines of therapy, including an immunomodulatory agent, a proteasome inhibitor, and an anti-CD38 monoclonal antibody.

 Multiple myeloma is an uncommon type of blood cancer in which abnormal plasma cells build up in the bone marrow and form tumors in many bones of the body.
 This disease keeps the bone marrow from making enough healthy blood cells, which can result in low blood counts.
 Myeloma can also damage the bones and the kidneys and weaken the immune system.
 The exact cause of multiple myeloma is unknown.
 According to the National Cancer Institute, myeloma accounted for approximately 1.8% (32,000) of all new cancer cases in the United States in 2020.

 Adverse effects

 The FDA label for idecabtagene vicleucel carries a boxed warning for cytokine release syndrome (CRS), neurologic toxicity, hemophagocytic lymphohistiocytosis/macrophage activation syndrome (HLH/MAS), and prolonged cytopenia.
 CRS and HLH/MAS are systemic responses to the activation and proliferation of CAR-T cells causing high fever and flu-like symptoms, and prolonged cytopenia is a drop in the number of a certain blood cell type for an extended period of time.

+In April 2024, the FDA label boxed warning was expanded to include T cell malignancies.